 How to Pay for Medical Services in Japan

 How you pay, and how much, for any incurred medical fees will depend largely on whether you are covered by travel insurance or not.
-Some insurance coverages have a cashless settlement options, so there’s no need for hassle at the counter for payment.
+Some insurance coverages have cashless settlement options, so there’s no need for the hassle at the counter for payment.
 Check the full extent of your respective coverage details to confirm.
-If you don’t have any travellers insurance, or have costs that are not fully covered by insurance, you can pay directly at the facility.
+If you don’t have any travelers insurance or have costs that are not fully covered by insurance, you can pay directly at the facility.
 Many large hospitals offer credit card payments, though some smaller hospitals and many clinics still operate on a cash-only basis, so have some on hand if you are visiting one of these facilities.

 Purchasing some kind of travellers insurance is a wise decision to avoid the red tape that can often plague Japan’s healthcare services.
 Travellers insurance can greatly reduce and even eliminate the hefty costs that come from paying for medical treatment out of pocket, not to mention getting you the care that you need when you need it.
 Japanese hospitals and clinics don’t accept foreign health insurance whose coverage doesn’t include travel in Japan, so even urgent medical attention may get you turned away without the right kind of insurance.